n3k/CertSlayer/README.md

 ## Todo
 * Add an option to set the listening port of the proxy server :)
-* Add more certificate tests
+* Add more certificate test cases

 ## Usage